kelchoo/UCBE-MLAI-CapstoneProject/README.md

 <img width="1747" alt="image" src="https://user-images.githubusercontent.com/115063137/218899761-51f6954c-ec6b-4f5a-9b5a-8bc21c51281f.png">

 ## Conclusion

-With the top apps and developers identified to drive the potential revenues and stickiness of the ego systems of apps, the company can now repeat this process at the end of each month to do the following:
+### Looking at the table above, with the top apps and developers identified to drive the potential revenues and stickiness of the ego systems of apps, the company can now repeat this process at the end of each month to do the following and set this process to run in automated fashion through automation of data synthesis from its enterprise database and running python scheduled jobs to produce the reports above to:

 #### 1. Maximize the revenue of looking at promoting the app on the above list more during the month ahead starting with the top app performer in the most categories.
 <img width="1395" alt="image" src="https://user-images.githubusercontent.com/115063137/218927614-c695bdbb-5805-4d72-8aef-78e80775f8b4.png">
 <img width="1397" alt="image" src="https://user-images.githubusercontent.com/115063137/218927676-cfb919c6-e031-4609-b734-bb76648c4797.png">
 <img width="1383" alt="image" src="https://user-images.githubusercontent.com/115063137/218927722-d34818c9-170e-48ec-8a9e-ff6dcab6af33.png">

-Privy as the top developer of apps that cater to 3 significant categories of merchant engagement on Shopify definitely deserves a seat at the table with Shopify, its host, and with greater partnership and revenue sharing to develop more apps for its merchants, Shopify can entice its merchants to spend more money on apps which it stands to collect a great deal of revenue both from returned merchants as well as making use of site features to host their merchandise.
+#### Notably, Privy as the top developer of apps that cater to 3 significant categories of merchant engagement on Shopify definitely deserves a seat at the table with Shopify, its host, and with greater partnership and revenue sharing to develop more apps for its merchants, Shopify can entice its merchants to spend more money on apps which it stands to collect a great deal of revenue both from returned merchants as well as making use of site features to host their merchandise.

-The Privy app and its Shopify app store download page which include reviews and pricing info, from the above analysis demonstrates and confirms that our analysis is accurate in terms of how this app and developer has made significant contributions based on its popularity to Shopify's revenues on a monthly basis and its relationship has lasted more than 7 years which is worth noting that we can use this app as an example of how we can improve the other apps and developers' approach to app development and customer relationship building. https://apps.shopify.com/privy?search_id=ae99b6ac-3774-4887-958d-d7c5f05548d1&surface_detail=Privy&surface_inter_position=1&surface_intra_position=1&surface_type=search
+#### The Privy app and its Shopify app store download page which include reviews and pricing info, from the above analysis demonstrates and confirms that our analysis is accurate in terms of how this app and developer has made significant contributions based on its popularity to Shopify's revenues on a monthly basis and its relationship has lasted more than 7 years which is worth noting that we can use this app as an example of how we can improve the other apps and developers' approach to app development and customer relationship building.
+https://apps.shopify.com/privy?search_id=ae99b6ac-3774-4887-958d-d7c5f05548d1&surface_detail=Privy&surface_inter_position=1&surface_intra_position=1&surface_type=search

 <img width="1167" alt="image" src="https://user-images.githubusercontent.com/115063137/219322130-13a0db70-e8bb-43ca-8095-83127fb96b89.png">
 <img width="1153" alt="image" src="https://user-images.githubusercontent.com/115063137/219322467-b3dca213-cd28-47cd-a209-40608e398d45.png">

 #### 2. focus more on the risk area in terms of investing on reducing fraud
-- looking at the reviews, Shopify should acknowledge it needs to work closely with its developers on the apps side to close the potential of scammers coming through and destroying ths trust and safety elements that keep its profitablility and market share growing.
+#### - looking at the reviews, Shopify should acknowledge it needs to work closely with its developers on the apps side to close the potential of scammers coming through and destroying ths trust and safety elements that keep its profitablility and market share growing.
 As such, by deploying the above mentioned process of generating prescriptive and discreptive analytics of its app reviews by category and identifying the app developers that need to be removed from its site or encouraged to improve it practices and app security and integration, Shopify can reduce customer churn and reduce cost to fraudulent activities.
-- This would in turn reduce merchant complaints, refunds and revenue loss to criminals and customer churn.
+#### - This would in turn reduce merchant complaints, refunds and revenue loss to criminals and customer churn.

 ####  3. improving Shopify's own apps based on the ratings and feedback provided through the repeated process above.
 Shopify being one of the lowest top developers should focus on improving its technology and investing in partnering and learning from its developer base to grow its own apps capabilities to help its partners and merchants deliver and market merchandise more effectively to help grow its revenue.